shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Good.
 But hopefully there won’t be a next time.”

 “I hope so too.”
 Ersatzica said, as she turned her head back to steal a quick glance.
-Fisher was waiting on the shore, waving goodbye to her.
+Fisher was waiting on the shore, waving goodbye.
+She smiled back, wagging her tail.